Loading environment variables

 Some programs/scripts require the assigned user's operating environment (e.g., environment variable definitions, path, UMASK, special time zone settings, and so forth).
-A setup script must load a user's environment before the LSAM runs the script under the User ID.
+A setup script must load a user's environment before the agent runs the script under the User ID.

-Copy the Required Files
+Copy the required files

 cp /usr/local/lsam/bin/user_setup.sh /home/john/user_setup.sh